thecrazyphysicist369/Covid-Lockdown-Project/README.md

 This is the repository that houses our covid lockdown project.
 We tried to check if lockdown really helps in a pandemic like covid19.
 Also we tried to study what kind of lockdown would be the best for the population and the economy of the population.

 ## Abstract
+Time immemorial, humans have been in an unending battle with pathogens.
+The immune systems of humans have evolved to fight against some dreadful microbes.
+But some have been fatal to mankind.
+Viruses are such an infectious agent which can replicate within living bodies and have a vast range of hosts to infect and spread.
+This spread might be within a local place or a country or across a huge number of countries which is recognized as a pandemic.
+The 2020 pandemic Covid-19 has affected 216 countries and infected 84 million people globally to date and has completely overwhelmed the worldwide healthcare system.
+Due to the absence of a vaccine or a proven cure, slowing down the spread was the only way to combat the virus.
+To curb the rate of spread, countries all over the world had adopted the strategy of complete lockdowns or a ‘stay at home’ policy for regular and irregular spans with only minimal success.
+In this paper, we have tried simulating the pandemic in a small world network model to understand the spread of the virus in different strategical lockdowns and if imposing complete lockdowns in a pandemic is a boon or a bane.

 ## Components